niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV03 Helm.md

 * Lab 5 - I need to change but want none of the hassle
 * Lab 6 - Keeping track of the deployed application
 * Lab 7 - I like sharing
-* Lab 8 - Create Charts
+* Lab 8 - What about my own Apps?

 ----